parameterz/echo-protocols/protocols/ucsd-uea.md

 - hold syringe upright, tap, and expell any air
 - connect Definity/saline preparation to IV and use small (0.5cc), slow pushes

+- UCSD-specific recommendations for Definity administration:
+  - Remove 0.5mL from 10ml normal saline flush syringe
+  - Add 0.5 mL of activated Definity® to the normal saline flush syringe
+  - Draw up 2 syringes following steps 1-2
+  - Administer 1 mL SLOWLY, at a rate of 1mL/10 sec
+  - May re-dose every 30 seconds to effect*, up to 20 diluted 1 mL doses (2 mL of Definity®)
+  - Maintain activation of agent by rolling syringe every 5 minutes

+  - *Dose to effect is defined as having bright homogenous contrast throughout left ventricular cavity without swirling and slight attenuation at mitral valve annulus on the echocardiogram

 ## Definity: Settings

 - Philips